 LAURA TAYLOR - BIOGRAPHY

-I have also worked as an Arbitrator for the B.C.
+Laura also worked as an Arbitrator for the B.C.
 Provincial Government in the Residential Tenancy Branch which involved conducting hearings, mediated settlements and rendering written decisions in resolving disputes between landlords and tenants.

-I am a member of the Law Society of B.C., the International Association of Collaborative Professionals, the Canadian Bar Association and the Nanaimo Bar Association.
+Laura is a member of the Law Society of B.C., the International Association of Collaborative Professionals, the Canadian Bar Association and the Nanaimo Bar Association.

-I support my clients by offering a menu of options from traditional to more collaborative approaches to resolving family law problems.
+Laura supports her clients by offering a menu of options from traditional to more collaborative approaches to resolving family law problems.

 OVERVIEW OF SERVICES

-As a litigation lawyer, I was inspired to explore non-adversarial approaches to resolving family law disputes recognizing that litigation can escalate animosity, frustration, delays and costs due to the very nature of the process.
-What I discovered was that non-adversarial settlement strategies can help to preserve relationships; reduce the emotional and financial costs; and promote a more thorough exploration of options in reaching mutually satisfying agreements.
+As a litigation lawyer, Laura was inspired to explore non-adversarial approaches to resolving family law disputes recognizing that litigation can escalate animosity, frustration, delays and costs due to the very nature of the process.
+What she discovered was that non-adversarial settlement strategies can help to preserve relationships; reduce the emotional and financial costs; and promote a more thorough exploration of options in reaching mutually satisfying agreements.
 The success of these out of court settlement strategies begins with a fundamental shift in seeing the dispute as a joint problem to be solved.
 This shift unlocks the door to innovative ways of resolving disputes respectfully even when couples are experiencing high conflict, disagreements, difficulty communicating, and wanting different outcomes.